tjvantoll/articles/design-systems/part-2.md

 npm install --save-dev @babel/cli @babel/core @babel/preset-env @babel/preset-react
 ```

-Along with Babel itself, this command also installs [Babel presets](https://babeljs.io/docs/en/presets), which are set of configuration options.
+Along with Babel itself, this command also installs [Babel presets](https://babeljs.io/docs/en/presets), which are sets of configuration options.
 In this case you’re using `@babel/preset-env`, which is a common set of JavaScript defaults, and `@babel/preset-react`, which is a common set of React defaults.

 > **TIP**: There is also a [popular Babel preset for Vue](https://cli.vuejs.org/core-plugins/babel.html#configuration).